shionhonda/hippocampus-garden/content/blog/stats_correlation_bias/index.md

 ---
 title: "Stats with Python: Sample Correlation Coefficient is Biased"
 date: "2021-02-24T22:10:03.284Z"
-description: "The correlation coefficient is a familiar statistic, but there are several variations whose differences should be noted.
-This post recaps the definitions of these common measures."
+description: "Is the sample correlation coefficient an unbiased estimator?
+No!
+This post visualizes how large its bias is and shows how to fix it."
-featuredImage: stats_correlation_bias/result.png
+featuredImage: stats_correlation_bias/ogp.jpg
 tags: ["en", "stats", "python", "math"]
 ---

+Have you ever wondered how much bias the sample correlation coefficient $r$ has with respect to the population correlation coefficient $\rho$?
+In fact, even if the sample size is about 20, there will be a bias of up to 5%, depending on the value of $\rho$.
+This post visualizes how large the bias is and shows how to fix it.

-## Pearson's r Definition
+## Definition: Pearson's r
 As already discussed in [the previous post](https://hippocampus-garden.com/stats_rank_correlation/#pearson-correlation-coefficient), **Pearson product-moment correlation coefficient**, or simply **Pearson's r** of the paired sequences $\{(x_i,y_i)\}_{i=1}^n$ is given as:

 $$